 Fresh homemade salsa will stay fresh for up to four days when stored in an airtight container in the fridge.

-For medium or hot salsa, use half or all of the seeds from your jalapeño pepper in addition to the pepper itself.
-For milder salsa, de-seed the jalapeño first or leave out altogether for no spice.
+For medium to hot salsa, use half or all of the seeds from your jalapeño pepper in addition to the pepper itself.
+For milder salsa, de-seed the jalapeño first or leave out altogether for no heat.

 🍳 Recipe